Was it drugs? Toxic mold? Household poisons? Foul play?

 "She's blaming an outside influence," Henry continued, "and saying that she was in a very manipulative situation, where I actually feel like an outside person who is detrimental in influencing a lot of her actions or actions in certain areas.

-The case seemed finally destined to rest, but in 2016, with true crime and re-investigations all the rage, forensic pathologist Dr. Cyril Wecht (co-author of a book on the JonBenét Ramsey investigation and the doctor who performed a second autopsy on Anna Nicole Smith's son Daniel at her request) told E!
+The case seemed finally destined to rest, but in 2016, with true crime and re-investigations all the rage, forensic pathologist Dr. Cyril Wecht (co-author of a book on the JonBenét Ramsey investigation and the doctor who performed a second autopsy on Anna Nicole Smith's son Daniel at her request following his sudden death in 2006) told E!
 News that, based on what the hair test uncovered in 2013, he would've reopened the Murphy case.

 "I would have checked to see if the private lab results were valid and, if they could be corroborated and analyzed, whether there was exposure and where did the exposure come from," Wecht said.
 "You have two people—a husband and a wife—dying five months of each other.
 And, not engaging in any wild speculation, with two young people dying five months apart you've got to check it out, and I still don't know what happened."

-However, to reopen the case, Winter said, "We would have to have direct evidence.
+To reopen the case, Winter explained, "We would have to have direct evidence.
 In all honesty, it would take something like a confession.
 Something connecting somebody with it."

 Sharon Murphy was unavailable for comment, but Roger Neal told E!
-News in March 2016 that she had "checked out" of all the ongoing to-do over Brittany's death.
+News in March 2016 that Sharon had "checked out" of all the ongoing to-do over Brittany's death.

 "Her whole world fell apart," Neal said.
 "I don't know how she did it.
 I felt so bad for her.
 She is very strong person I don't know how she kept from having a mental breakdown.
 I don't know how she put two sentences together.
 She endured a lot and then had to endure Simon's mom and dad of Brittany going in the press intimate she had something to with their deaths and had to endure all of that stuff and it was horrible.
 I don't think she ever had the proper time to grieve."